 Character Meaning An assignment-suppressing character. field width A nonzero decimal integer that specifies the maximum field width.
 For the wide-character input functions, the field width is measured in wide characters.
-For the byte input functions, the field width is measured in bytes, unless the directive is one of the following: %lc, %ls, %C, %S, %[ In these cases, the field width is measured in multibyte character units. h, l, or L (or ll) Precede a conversion specifier of d, i, or n with an h if the corresponding argument is a pointer to short int rather than a pointer to int; with an l (lowercase ell) if it is a pointer to long int; or, for OpenVMS Alpha systems only, with an L or ll (two lowercase ells) if it is a pointer toint64.
+For the byte input functions, the field width is measured in bytes, unless the directive is one of the following: %lc, %ls, %C, %S, %[ In these cases, the field width is measured in multibyte character units.
+For programs compiled with / L_DOUBLE=64 (that is, compiled without the default /L_DOUBLE=128), the maximum field width is 1024. h, l, or L (or ll) Precede a conversion specifier of d, i, or n with an h if the corresponding argument is a pointer to short int rather than a pointer to int; with an l (lowercase ell) if it is a pointer to long int; or, for OpenVMS Alpha systems only, with an L or ll (two lowercase ells) if it is a pointer toint64.
 Precede a conversion specifier of o, u, or x with an h if the corresponding argument is a pointer to unsigned short int rather than a pointer to unsigned int; with an l if it is a pointer to unsigned long int; or, for OpenVMS Alpha systems only, with an L or ll if it is a pointer to unsignedint64.
 Precede a conversion specifier of c, s, or [with an l (lowercase ell) if the corresponding argument is a pointer to a wchar_t.
 Finally, precede a conversion specifier of e, f, or g with an l (lowercase ell) if the corresponding argument is a pointer to double rather than a pointer to float, or with an L if it is a pointer to long double.
 If an h, l, L, or ll appears with any other conversion specifier, then the behavior is undefined.